huancheng-trili/bootstrap-rollup/README.md

 # 532.0K target/wasm32-unknown-unknown/debug/hello_world_kernel.wasm
 ```

-:information_source: If you did not install `wabt` in your `Docker` session, you can open another terminal session, navigate to the <kbd>"Hello, World!" kernel </kbd> directory, and do this there.
-The modifications will get propagated to the interactive `Docker` session thanks to the `--volume` command option.
+The modifications from outside will get propagated to the interactive `Docker` session thanks to the `--volume` command option.

 Undoubtedly, this process has effectively reduced the size of the kernel.
 However, there is still additional work required to ensure compliance with the manager operation size limit.